How to Smoke Salmon on the Big Green Egg

 Once the temperature has dropped back down, I added apple wood chips around the perimeter of the inside of the BGE.
 There wasn't as much heat around the perimeter and I found the chips to smoke more slowly than if I had dumped them in the middle of the coals.

 Lastly, I added the plate setter inverted with the grill on top.
 I added a disposable aluminum pan directly on the plate setter with ice to catch the drippings.
+For more detailed instructions, read about how to set up your Big Green Egg for hot smoking.

 When is it Ready?